pierreglaser/jupyter-slurm-setup-instructions/README.md

   - The anaconda channel can contain closed source software, such as icc (an intel proprietary C/C++ compiler target for Intel CPU architectures) or MKL (an implementation of BLAS targeted for Intel CPU architectures).
 Another important channel is conda-forge, which contains only open source packages

-## Miniconda
+### Miniconda

-- Miniconda is a lightweight python distribution that comes with an installer, conda, but far fewer packages than the anaconda distribution.
+- Miniconda contains conda and its dependencies (a minimal `Python` distribution, with far fewer packages than the anaconda distribution) and can be easily installed, as described belos.

-## Miniforge
+### Miniforge

-- Miniforge is yet another python distribution/installer with small differences w.r.t miniconda, including support for more computer architecture, and the use of conda forge as a default channel.
+- Miniforge fulfills the same purpose as miniforge, but supports more computer architecture, and the use of conda-forge as a default channel.

-## Setup instructions
+## How to quickly install a `conda`-based package manager:

 ### Requirements